tkuipers/homelab/README.md

 ## Getting Started: The Fully Automated Path

 1.  **Set up the Seed Cluster**:
-    -   On a separate machine (like a Raspberry Pi), install a lightweight Kubernetes distribution (e.g., `k3d`).
-    -   Install the Sidero Metal controller onto this seed cluster.
+    -   On a separate machine (like a Raspberry Pi), run the automated setup script.
+This will install `k3s`, the Sidero Metal controller, and apply your local server definitions.
+    -   Make sure you are in the root of this repository, then run:
+        ```bash
+        bash sidero/setup-seed-cluster.sh
+        ```
-    -   Configure your network's DHCP server to point PXE-booting clients to the Sidero service.
+    -   Once the script is complete, configure your network's DHCP server to point PXE-booting clients to the Sidero service.

 2.  **Prepare this Repository**:
     -   Update `sidero/servers.yaml` to define your physical machines, preferably matching them by MAC address for security.